juliangav/www.julian.is/_posts/2017-03-05-exit-intent-popups.md

 Even though this technique has been around for a few years, momentum skyrocketed when [Google announced](https://webmasters.googleblog.com/2016/08/helping-users-easily-access-content-on.html){:target="_blank"} that as of January 10, 2017, websites would be penalized for the relationship between mobile searches and intrusive interstitials.
 The search engine giant has picked up on the poor UX these popups cause on smaller screens.
 The penalty only applies if the interstitial appears on a page directly after arriving from a Google-mobile search result.
 Nothing is stopping Google from moving forward with a full-fledged desktop initiative, so future-proof now.

-All of these considerations and the carefully planning is more than worth it — exit intent popups convert like crazy, and that’s what you’re here for, yes?
+All of these considerations and the careful planning is more than worth it — exit intent popups convert like crazy, and that’s what you’re here for, yes?

  Okay, enough with the theory.
 Let’s get into practicality and implementation.
 Over the past few months, we at [RPM](https://rpm.thomasnet.com){:target="_blank"} have been doing some heavy testing on exit intent to see what yields the best results — take a look at some of our findings below: